zhyhang/export-jar/README.md

 - [OK]write document
 - [OK]register in Build Menu
 - [OK]register key-map and shortcut (shortcut is OK)
-- action can be perform from vcs menu as well as create patch
+- [OK]action can be perform from vcs menu as well as create patch
+- action can be perform from history commit as well as create patch
 - action can be perform from local history dialog
+- use com.intellij.ide.actions.RevealFileAction to show file in system fold
 - multi-language
 - help docs
 - throw swing context event exception when trigger by first-keystroke (key-map)
 - button component mnemonic not working
 ## Note
-- **导出时注意文件状态，删除，变换目录的等，注意FileStatus类**
-- **com.intellij.ide.actions.RevealFileAction用于在系统上打开文件（show file in system explorer)**
-- **DialogWrapper，ModalityState这个类来分析如果让对话框不关闭**